getpelican/pelican/docs/themes.rst

     └── templates
         ├── archives.html    // to display archives
         ├── article.html     // processed for each article
+        ├── author.html      // processed for each author
+        ├── authors.html     // must list all the authors
         ├── categories.html  // must list all the categories
         ├── category.html    // processed for each category
         ├── index.html       // the index.
 List all the articles